rlangoy/cwr_nano_vdd_glitching/README.md

 The examle could be runned using jupyter but requres some python libraries like: chipwhisperer , matplotlib ...

 ### CW-Nano mod for sucessfully glitching the target
-(Card has FDN337N and R12 = 20 Ohm ) - Adding a 5.6 Ohm resistor and opening Sj6 to grenerate aprox 600mV bias
+(My CW-Nano has FDN337N-Transistor and R12 = 20 Ohm ) - Adding a 5.6 Ohm resistor and opening Sj6 to grenerate aprox 600mV bias
 ![alt text](https://github.com/rlangoy/cw_nano_glitch_sim/raw/main/images/mod_glitch.png)

 #### Mesured result: